crown21xd/wifiPasswordExtract/README.md

 1. Download the script and save it as `passwordExtractor.bat`.
 2. Double-click the script or run it from the Command Prompt.
-3. The extracted Wi-Fi passwords will be saved in `wifi_keys.txt`.
+3. The extracted Wi-Fi passwords will be saved in `wifiPassword.txt`.
 3. Auto Delete after taking wifi password can be Execute by running `directoryAutoDelete.bat`

 ## Intruction